 1 Handbell Musicians Association: List of persons providing clinician and other servicess, http://handbellmusicians.org/events-networking/handbell-networking/1367-2/

 2 Bass Ringer’s Notebook, Second Edition, 2017, https://www.choraegus.com/ring/bass-ringers-notebook/

 3 Distinctly Bronze West is a production of the Handbell Musicians Association.
 It provides the opportunity to perform on the largest handbell sets available.

 DISTINCTLY BRONZE is the Handbell Musicians Association's premier massed ringing event for advanced handbell musicians.
-Two events are held each year; once on the east coast and once on the west,
+Two events are held each year; one on the east coast and one on the west.

 4 Bay View Week of Handbells “The Bay View Week of Handbells exists to give advanced ringers an opportunity to prepare a concert to be performed at a high professional level.”
 Founded in 1978, The Bay View Week of Handbells has become a destination for advanced handbell ringers from throughout the world.
 It takes place in northern Michigan on the picturesque shores of Lake Michigan.
 Ringers are assigned positions in ten choirs, using sets of handbells and chime instruments ranging from five to eight octaves.

 5 List of songs Larry and Carla Sue have arranged for 8-bells that can be played together, see https://www.choraegus.com/ring/eight-bell-music/.

 6 Current performance repertoire of eight handbells, see Larry and Carla Performance repertoire.